What You Need to Know About Vision Care in the FEHB Program

 Unfortunately, the vision plan brochures do not present benefits in a consistent format, making them very hard to compare.
 We have attempted to capture most of the important features of the plans to help you decide whether, and which, plans you may want to examine in depth.
 In general, their benefits and premiums are similar, but most offer both high and standard options with differences in both premiums and cost sharing.
 If you have a preferred optician or eyewear outlet you should ask which plan(s) if any it affiliates with to inform your decision.

 You have several alternatives to enrolling in these plans.
 You can simply decide to pay for your predictable dental and vision expenses without the bother of using a plan or being restricted to its providers.
 If you combine this with prudent shopping, you can achieve substantial savings.
-For example, Washington Consumers' Checkbook has rated dozens of DC area providers for optical services and found that prices one-fourth or more below (or above) the average for glasses or contact lenses were not uncommon.
+For example, Washington Consumers’ Checkbook has rated dozens of DC area providers for optical services and found that prices one-fourth or more below (or above) the average for glasses or contact lenses are not uncommon.
 Also, most FEHB plans have unofficial plan benefits and discounts for eyewear from chains, without paying any extra premium.

 You have two other major alternatives for vision care.
 As for other categories of expense, employees (but not retirees) can establish a Flexible Spending Account that covers vision along with other expenses.
 Or you can join a Consumer-Driven or High Deductible plan and use its savings account feature to pay for vision costs.
 You can even supplement a High Deductible plan's savings account with a LEX HCFSA.
 Either of these options gives employees the same tax advantage—about a one third saving—as a separate vision plan.
 If you use any FEHB plan, of course, the government pays most of the premium.